hamza-aloglu/SpaceChallenge/README.md

 # SpaceChallenge

-In this project, you will build a simulation that will help us with our mission to Mars!
+Java OOP project given in CPE207 Object Oriented Programming

-The mission is to send a list of items (Habitats, bunkers, food supplies, and rovers) to Mars, but we need to run some simulations first to pick the correct fleet of rockets.We've already designed 2 rocket prototypes, but we need your help to design and run some simulations to help us decide which type to use.
+The mission is to send a list of items (Habitats, bunkers, food supplies, and rovers) to Mars, but we need to run some simulations first to pick the correct fleet of rockets.We've already designed 2 rocket prototypes, but we will need to run some simulations to help us decide which type to use.

 <br>
 <br>